Tuesday, December 25, 2012

 New school games are often referred to as Story Games.
 What does that really mean?

 According to the RPG Glossary of the well known website BoardGameGeek.Com (which incidentally has no reference in its glossary for 'Sandbox'), Story Games (quoted) "are RPGs which focus more on the overall story than character building or rules enforcing.
 Most RPGs can be made to be more story driven given the predisposition of the GM/Players, but clearly some RPGs are more tailored to this style of play."
+I might argue that Story Games do focus on character building but not of the mechanical stats and abilities way.
+Many Story Games are the stories of the PCs but I may be splitting hairs here.

-I am then reminded of something my friend Dave said recently, my friend Martin said many years ago, my friend Will said in high school and another friend said to me in junior high school..."Most GMs don't think like you."
+I am then reminded of something my friend Dave said recently, my friend Martin said many years ago, my friend Will said in high school, and another friend said to me in junior high school..."Most GMs don't think like you."

 Hmm.